ostad-ai/Python-Everything/README.md

 20) Exercise: Factorial for non-negative integer and float numbers with *gamma* and *factorial* function of *math module*.
 21) SQLite3 module, introduction: We can use *sqlite3* module in Python for creating and accessing databases without the need to have a separate server.
 Here, we use basic commands of **SQL** for such purposes.
 For example, for creating and manipulating tables in our database.
 22) Operator overloading in Python: Using built-in operators, it is possible to change their behaviors via implementing their relevant special methods in a custom class definition.
 Here, we implement operator == for almost-equal.
 Also, we implement operator + for vector summation.
 23) Lambda expressions: We may use lambda keyword to define anonymous functions.
 Here, we define the syntax for lambda expressions, and then we bring some applications.
+24) Magic methods, __getitem__ and __setitem__: We review getitem and setitem methods that may be used for **indexing** and **assignment** on instances of a class, respectively.